ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 ArduPilot :ref:`supports a wide variety of flight controllers <common-autopilots>` with new controllers being added all the time.
 This page spells out the steps to port ArduPilot to a new board with an emphasis on porting to STM32 based boards (the most common type) using `ChibiOS <http://www.chibios.org/dokuwiki/doku.php>`__.

-Consider joining the `ArduPilot/ChibiOS gitter channel <https://gitter.im/ArduPilot/ChibiOS>`__ to speak with other developers about this topic.
+Consider joining the `ArduPilot Discord Chat <https://ardupilot.org/discord>`__ to speak with other developers about this topic.

 ..  youtube:: y2KCB0a3xMg
     :width: 100%